GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ## Pathways to analysis

-no matter what data you are starting with, it is important that you have an idea of what outcomes you are looking for.
+No matter what data you are starting with, it is important that you have an idea of what outcomes you are looking for.
 For analysis we need:
 - data set
 - clean data, transcibe, annotated
 - processed by a computational method